hashicorp/terraform-provider-google/website/docs/r/logging_metric.html.markdown

   (Required)
   Whether the measurement is an integer, a floating-point number, etc.
   Some combinations of metricKind and valueType might not be supported.
+  For counter metrics, set this to INT64.

 * `metric_kind` -
   (Required)
   Whether the metric records instantaneous values, changes to a value, etc.
   Some combinations of metricKind and valueType might not be supported.
+  For counter metrics, set this to DELTA.

 * `labels` -
   (Optional)